 Holden Beach Summer Concert Series

-Details: Lawn chairs are encouraged as there’s no other seating.
+Details: Lawn chairs and blankets are encouraged as there’s no other seating.

 Parking: Parking is free in Holden Beach after 5 pm, so you shouldn’t have to pay for parking to attend the concerts.